mariainesaranguren/landmark_recognition/README.md

-# Landmark Recognition and Retrieval Challenge
+Landmark Recognition
-## Maria Ines Aranguren, Luigi Grazioso, & Maggie Thomann
+Maria Ines Aranguren, Luigi Grazioso, & Maggie Thomann

+This project builds a model with a dataset of photos of landmarks and tests its performance in identifying landmarks in new images.